ivan-kleshnin/unredux/docs/frameworks.md

 In Unredux, most components will have 1 or 2 streams: `$ (state-action)` (like in Cycle-Onionify) and `DOM` (like in basic CycleJS).
 HTTP, logging, etc are kept inside the components.
 Their resources can still be handled and properly released via `DOM` stream or React lifecycle events.

+We don't support the claim that "imperative is bad so imperative in time is also bad".
+We think imperative syntax is the best to express sequential side effects (like in Haskell) so non-reactive paradigm has it's place in code.
+With our approach, we'll have Reactivity where it fits the best (DOM + DOM events) and Control where it fits the best (HTTP + optimistic updates).